19th Century water main bursts, prompting building evacuations and road closures in Boston

 “You could see the water gushing down the stairs.
 You could see them taking people out,” one neighborhood resident told 7News.

 Crews were working to widen the roadway when the water line was punctured.
-Repairs have been hindered by a gas line that runs beneath the ground.
+Repairs were hindered by a gas line that runs beneath the ground.

 Boston police are asking motorists to avoid the area and to seek alternate routes while crews work to clean up the mess.